realworldocaml/book/en/compiler-output-formats.md

 The line number in the error points to the end of the `add_and_print` function, but the actual error is at the end of the *first* function definition.
-There's an extra semicolon at the end of the first function definition that causes the second definition to become part of the first `let` binding.
+There's an extra semicolon at the end of the first definition that causes the second definition to become part of the first `let` binding.
 This eventually results in a syntax error in the second function.

-This sort of bug due to a single errant character can be hard to spot in a large body of code.
+This class of bug (due to a single errant character) can be hard to spot in a large body of code.
 Luckily, there's a great tool available in OPAM called `ocp-indent` that applies structured indenting rules to your source code.
-This not only beautifies your code layout, but it also works with partially complete code and makes some syntax errors much more obvious.
+This not only beautifies your code layout, but it also works with partially written code and makes this syntax error much more obvious.

 Let's run our erronous file through `ocp-indent` and see how it processes it.